The fall season is a wonderful time to get outside and explore. Here’s what you need to know about salmon in the Great Lakes.

 If you are planning to watch the fall salmon run, why not make it a day-long adventure?
 Here are some of the best places to watch the fall salmon run in Ontario:

-If you are already in Toronto, the Humber River is a perfect place to watch salmon as they migrate from Lake Ontario.
+If you are wondering where you can go see salmon run in Toronto, the Humber River is a perfect place for salmon watching as they migrate from Lake Ontario.
 Cheer on the hundreds of salmon as they jump over constructed barriers on their upstream journey.

 If you’re in the Mississauga area you can spot the salmon migrating through the Credit River.
 According to the Credit Valley Conservation Authority, some salmon enter the Credit River as early as mid-August.
 Walk along Mississauga’s Culham Trail and stop at one of its many riverside lookouts.
 Or, pack a lunch for your salmon adventure and have a picnic at Lakefront Promenade Park or Meadowvale Conservation Area.